 The music of composer and multi-instrumentalist Dan VanHassel has been described as “energizing” (Wall Street Journal), “a refreshing direction” (I Care If You Listen), and “an imaginative and rewarding soundscape” (San Francisco Classical Voice).
 His works create a uniquely evocative sound world drawing from a background in rock and heavy metal, Indonesian gamelan, free improvisation, and classical music.

-VanHassel received degrees in composition from the University of California, Berkeley, New England Conservatory, and Carnegie Mellon University.
+VanHassel received degrees in composition from the UC Berkeley, New England Conservatory, and Carnegie Mellon University.
 He has taught composition and electronic music at MIT, Brandeis University, UC Berkeley, Clark University, and Connecticut College and is currently Assistant Professor of Composition at the Boston Conservatory at Berklee.